Key dates to keep in mind as the Seahawks navigate the offseason

 But it also illustrates, as the offseason approaches, that the Seahawks better hit more than they miss with their key personnel decisions if they want to get back to the playoffs in 2022.

-Which makes it a good time to review some of the key dates of the offseason and how they might impact the Seahawks.
+Which makes it a good time to review some of the key dates of the offseason and how they might affect the Seahawks.

 Feb.
 22-March 8: Franchise tag window